oslabs-beta/ad3lie/README.md

 # D3ACT

-npm i d3act

-import * from d3act

-BarChart.jsx

-<BarChart></BarChart># D3ACT

-An open-source application for creating elegant and responsive data visualizations built with React and D3.
+D3ACT is an open-source application and package for creating elegant and responsive data visualizations built with React and D3.

 The focus of this application is to generate user customized charts that can be used in any React project.